thecodecousins/thecodecousins/content/posts/pandoc/pandoc.md

 ## Getting started
 ![](/posts/pandoc/images/markdown-markdown-everywhere.jpg)

 We are computer scientist 😍😍😍, as I mentioned before, making an academic presentation without having to write LaTeX ( with tons of syntax,... ) is our main goal.
-And Pandoc provides us a way to convert between numerous markup and word processing formats, including, but not limited to, various flavors of Markdown, Latex, HTML.
+Pandoc provides us a way to convert between numerous markup and word processing formats, including, but not limited to, various flavors of Markdown, Latex, HTML.

 To create a slide shows with Pandoc is quite simple thus the basic syntax is Markdown which is a familiar language with all developers or computer scientist.